ShehanAT/personal-blog/content/blog/08-16-2019/index.md

 * Centre the heading inside the inner rectangle.
 * Mark out an evenly spaced rectangle section in the top part of the bigger rectangle then use the paint brush tool, pick the same color as the document background and paint over the marked out section.
 * Finally select the text tool, pick a traditional font( or something different if you’re feeling fancy), type out your tag line and centre it inside the section we painted over in the previous step.

-There you go the hard parts are done and I will leave you off here.
+ There you go the hard parts are done and I will leave you off here :thumbsup:.
 Feel free to customize the size proportions, font types and colors till your heart’s desire.

 @ me your designs at @ShehanAtuk on Twitter, and check out my YouTube channel, Github and Codepen.